RMLio/prov4itdata-web-app/docs/REPORT.md

 it can personalize how the data is processed.

 > Currently, a single Solid pod provider is supported (<https://solidcommunity.net>).
-> Our roadmap includes the possibility to choose your own Solid pod provider.
+> Our roadmap includes the possibility to choose your Solid pod provider.

 #### Minimal Scopes for Auth Tokens